Small steps and helpful tools—like the right savings account (they’re not all made equal)—can help you get ahead.

 Make your money grow with you

 Even if you already have a checking account, a savings account is an easy way to start allocating money toward your financial goals (and let your money do the work for you).
 The more you save, the more you earn.
-Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like online and mobile banking for managing your accounts on the go.
+Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like SELCO's digital banking for managing your accounts on the go.

 Pay down debt

 Do you carry a credit card balance, have an auto loan, or are saddled with student loans?
 A great way to prepare for your future is to pay down debt—ideally, more than the minimum payments, if you can (even $20 more than the minimum payment makes a difference).
-If you have federal student loans, be sure to take advantage of the current forbearance period by making principal-only payments on your student loans or paying down other debts.
-To set automatic bill payments each month, try out Bill Pay in SELCO Online Banking for effortless monthly payments.
+To set automatic bill payments each month, try out Bill Pay in digital banking for effortless monthly payments.
 If you have one or more credit cards with a high interest rate, consider loan consolidation to a low interest credit card with no balance transfer fees.
 Or maybe give the debt snowball or debt avalanche a try.

 Keep tabs on your credit report

-Did you know you can request a free credit report each year from the three major credit reporting bureaus (Equifax, Experian, and TransUnion) as well as at AnnualCreditReport.com?
-(During the COVID-19 pandemic, you can do this weekly.)
+Did you know you can access your credit score and report within minutes, for free, in digital banking?
 Make use of these free resources without damaging your credit score, and check your credit report for anything you don’t recognize.

 Create a monthly budget and keep it up to date

 With a budget, you can allocate where you want your money to go, set financial goals, and track your spending.
-It’s important to know where your money is, and there are lots of (free) tools online to help you start your budget (like SELCO’s Money Manager or the personal finance app Mint).
-With Money Manager, you can set your budget, goals, and track all your accounts (even across different financial institutions).
+It’s important to know where your money is, and there are lots of (free) tools online to help you start your budget (for instance, within SELCO Digital Banking or from the personal finance app Mint).
 Whichever method you choose (even if it’s tracking spending in a spreadsheet or a notebook), the best time to start budgeting is now.

 Start your emergency fund